FelipeFloresWeb/kleveracademy/README.md

 ## About The Project

-Nowadays we come across many people with 'fear' or 'lack of knowledge' to work with cryptocurrencies precisely because of this lack of knowledge.
-For this reason we thought of making a site where the user will be able to study and learn about the subject and thus be able to enter this new world...
+Nowadays we come across many people who have "fear" or "aversion" to work with cryptocurrencies often this is due to lack of knowledge.
+For this reason, we thought of making a site where the user can study and learn about the subject and thus be able to enter this new world...

 <!-- TABLE OF CONTENTS -->